GRaynaud/ModalPINN_Python_code/README.md

 ## Provided results and import of previously trained ModalPINN

 Some of the trained ModalPINN which results are plotted in the main paper are saved in the folders OutputPythonScript.
-Wieghts and biases values of the model are stored in a pickle archive and can be imported by using these lines
+Weights and biases values of the model are stored in a pickle archive and can be imported by using these lines

     repertoire= 'OutputPythonScript/Name_of_the_folder'
     filename_restore = repertoire + '/DNN2_40_40_2_tanh.pickle' # Attention to change the name of .pickle depending of the NN layers